AmlanAlok/CSE-5333-Chat-Server-NodeJS/Readme.md

-docker build -t cse-5333-chat-server .
+# TO RUN ANYWHERE

+## We have the docker image on docker hub

+amlanalok/cse-5333-chat-server

+## Run the below command to run our docker image

-docker run -dp 9000:9000 cse-5333-chat-server
+docker run -dp 9000:9000 amlanalok/cse-5333-chat-server

-docker tag cse-5333-chat-server amlanalok/cse-5333-chat-server

-docker push amlanalok/cse-5333-chat-server
+## As per the application design only the React app can access this chat server